Native Linux Microcontainers

 --table-name joblet-jobs \

---attribute-definitions AttributeName=jobId,AttributeType=S \
+--attribute-definitions AttributeName=job_uuid,AttributeType=S \

---key-schema AttributeName=jobId,KeyType=HASH \
+--key-schema AttributeName=job_uuid,KeyType=HASH \

 --billing-mode PAY_PER_REQUEST \